 4. When to go?

-Generally the Maldives is targeted for waves anytime throughout the year.
-The bigger sets and stronger winds will be seen in May to October, with it mellowing out between March to May in the months of clean and glassy waters.
+Generally, the Maldives is targeted for waves anytime throughout the year.
+The bigger sets and stronger winds will be seen from May to October, with it mellowing out between March to May in the months of clean and glassy waters.
 Check the charts for prevailing winds, which tend to swing from month to month.

 Feel free to ask the specialists at LUEX for more detailed advice on surf packages, and avoiding unexpected headaches on the journey to your slice of surfer’s paradise.
 Last but not least, don’t forget to bring the one tool every charter boat gloater needs… the camera.
 You’ll want the visuals when harping on to friends about that epic trip to the Maldives.